rantahar/introduction-to-mpi/_episodes/10-profiling.md

 ## Optimisation Workflow

-The general workflow for optimising a code, wether parallel or serial is as follows
+The general workflow for optimising a code, wether parallel or serial is as follows:
-1. Profile
+1. Profile.
-2. Optimise
+2. Optimise.
-3. Test correctness
+3. Test correctness.
-4. Measure efficiency
+4. Measure efficiency.
-5. Go to 1.
+5. Goto: 1.

 > ## Iterative Improvement